-Don’t just show up and shoot!
+Don’t just show up and start shooting!
 Whenever possible, scout the location a week in advance so you can plan with your client exactly where the surprise should take place.

-If it’s not possible to visit the site until shoot-day, make sure you have a clear way of communicating any last-minute details with your client.
-This can be tricky if the photographs are meant to be a secret, but with a bit of planning, you can pull it off!
+If it’s not possible to visit the site until the day, make sure you have a clear way of communicating any last-minute details with your client.
+This can be tricky if the photographs are meant to be a secret, but with a bit of planning, any photographer can pull it off!

 DO: Have A Plan B In Place

 Where will you go if the quiet park your client selected has been taken over by a carnival?

 What if s/he says no?

 “Prepare for the worst and discuss a back-up plan with your client.” – SVETLANA SAUER

 The first two questions can be discussed with your clients.
 Perhaps there’s a covered location nearby that can serve as a rain-plan, or an alternate park if the circus has come to town.

 Of course, a rejected proposal is a true nightmare scenario for any photographer.
 You should know how you’ll handle yourself should that highly unlikely scenario occur.